marcusnk237/lstm_har/README.md

-# lstm_har
-Human Activity Recognition (HAR) using smartphones dataset and an LSTM RNN.
+# Human Activity Recognition (HAR) using smartphones dataset and an LSTM RNN.
 Classifying the type of movement amongst six categories:

 WALKING,
 WALKING_UPSTAIRS,